-Python, Java, C and other languages are imperative languages.
-Programs in Scheme programs can be written as functional programs-they compute by
+- Python, Java, C and other languages are imperative languages.
+Programs in these languages do their work by changing data stored in variables - Scheme programs can be written as functional programs-they compute by evaluating functions and avoid variable assignments.

 Why Scheme for CS 275?